RafalWilinski/cloudflare-rag/README.md

 # Fullstack Cloudflare RAG

 > This is a fullstack example of how to build a RAG (Retrieval Augmented Generation) app with Cloudflare.
-It uses Cloudflare Workers, Pages, D1, R2, and AI SDK.
+It uses Cloudflare Workers, Pages, D1, KV, R2, AI Gateway and Workers AI.

 https://github.com/user-attachments/assets/cbaa0380-7ad6-448d-ad44-e83772a9cf3f